 Google Cloud provides several options for visualizing and reporting your spatial data and insights in order to deliver them to users and applications.
 The methods you use to represent your spatial insights depend on your business requirements and objectives.
 Not all spatial insights are represented graphically.
 Many insights are best delivered through an API service like Apigee, or by saving them into an application database like Firestore so that the insights can power features in your user-facing applications.

 While you're testing and prototyping your geospatial analyses, you can use BigQuery GeoViz as a way to validate your queries and to generate a visual output from BigQuery.
-For business intelligence reporting, you can use Data Studio or Looker to connect to BigQuery and combine your geospatial visualizations with a wide variety of other report types in order to present a unified view of the insights you need.
+For business intelligence reporting, you can use Looker Studio or Looker to connect to BigQuery and combine your geospatial visualizations with a wide variety of other report types in order to present a unified view of the insights you need.

 You can also build applications that let your users interact with geospatial

 data and insights and incorporate those insights into your business